augustss/MicroHs/README.md

 But in general, the `Prelude` contains much, much less.

 ## Types
-There two primitive data types `Int` and `Handle`.
+There are two primitive data types `Int` and `Handle`.
 These are known by the runtime system and various primitive operations work on them.
-The runtime system also knows how lists are encoded.
-The function type, `->`, is also built in.
+The function type, `->`, is (of course) also built in.

 All other types are defined with the language.
 They are converted to lambda terms using the Scott encoding.
+The runtime system knows how lists are encoded and booleans are encoded.

 ## Compiler